-Dame Philippa Whipple DBE read law at Merton College, Oxford from 1984-7.
-She then qualified as a solicitor and worked as an associate in the London offices of Freshfields Bruckhaus Deringer.
-In 1993 she requalified as a barrister and after pupillage became a tenant at 1 Crown Office Row.
-As a barrister, she specialised in tax, medical and public law.
+Dame Philippa Whipple DBE read law at Merton College, Oxford from 1984-87.
+She then qualified as a solicitor and worked in London in the tax department at Freshfields Bruckhaus Deringer.
+In 1994 she requalified as a barrister and joined Chambers at 1 Crown Office Row in London where she specialised in tax, medical and public law.

 She took silk in 2010 and in the same year was appointed lead counsel to the Detainee Inquiry (chaired by Sir Peter Gibson).

-She was appointed a Recorder (Crown Court) in 2005, and became a deputy High Court Judge (Administrative Court) in 2013.
-She was appointed a High Court Judge in 2015 and sits in the Queen’s Bench division.
+Appointed a Recorder (Crown Court) in 2005, she became a deputy High Court Judge (Administrative Court) in 2013.
+She was appointed a High Court Judge in 2015 and now sits in the Queen’s Bench division.

 She was elected a bencher of Middle Temple in 2012.
 She chaired the Inn’s Finance and Resource Committee and sat on the Executive Committee of the Inn from 2016 to 2018.
 She was made a Trustee of the Inn in 2019.